petrmoravek6/WebAppRadar/README.md

 # WebAppRadar
-This app is used for automatic network scanning for web apps.
+This app is used for automatic network scanning for web apps deployed on Debian based machines.
 It scans given subnet or IP and returns a list of all hostnames hosted within the given network range.
 However, the main feature of this app is automatic web app detection.
 For each hostname, an attempt is made to determine the name and version of the web application that is hosted by the hostname.